SebSemos/villager_steve_model/README.md

 Pre 1.20 used [Chime](https://www.curseforge.com/minecraft/mc-mods/chime-fabric) to get custom items, but it is not updated to 1.20 yet, and is not focused in priority by his owner.
 Files are still in the ressource pack, and should so work if an update is publish

 The Villager model has been worked from a port of [Fresh Animation](https://www.curseforge.com/minecraft/texture-packs/fresh-animations) By [Young SoulluoS](https://github.com/YoungSoulluoS/Fresh-Animations_cem_Fork) to make it compatible at the time with CEM fabric.
-Note: You now can directly use FA in fabric and supposedly forge thanks to EMF
+Note: You now can directly use FA in fabric and forge thanks to EMF

-The Guard Villager model is a modified vindicator from Fresh Animation
+The Guard Villager model is a modified vindicator from Fresh Animation by Fresh Lx

 All the base work has been made by them.
 I just changed the model and altered a few line of code here and there.
 Big thanks to them for letting me use it in these packs :)